-(a) the Editorial may refer to companies which could be in competition with the Advertiser;
+(a) the Editorial may refer to businesses and companies which could be in competition with the Advertiser;

-(b) the Publisher does not make any warranties that the Advertiser will be mentioned in the Guide;
+(b) the Publisher does not make any warranties that the Advertiser will be mentioned in the Editorial;

 (c) the Guide and Editorial are prepared in advance and although the Publisher takes reasonable steps to ensure they are up-to-date and accurate, the Publisher does not make any warranties as to their content.

-10.1 The Publisher will make reasonable efforts to ensure that the Guides will be made available in the hotels listed in the media pack, copies of which are available on request.
-The Publisher will not accept liability for any failure by any courier company instructed to deliver the Guides to the hotels to make such delivery, or any failure by the hotels to make the Guides available for viewing by their guests for any reason.
+10.1 The Publisher will make reasonable efforts to ensure that the Guides are distributed to and made available for viewing within the hotels listed in the media pack, copies of which are available on request.
+The Publisher does not accept liability for any failure by any courier company instructed to deliver the Guides to the hotels to make such delivery, or any failure by the hotels to make the Guides available for viewing by their guests for any reason.

-11.1 When the Advertiser places the Order, the Publisher will give a date for the publication of the next Guide, which shall be an estimate only and the Advertiser agrees that time shall not be of the essence relating to such dates.
+11.1 When the Advertiser places the Order, the Publisher will give a date for the publication of the next Guide, which shall be an estimate only.
+The Advertiser agrees that time shall not be of the essence relating to such publication dates.

-(a) within 30 days of the date of the invoice unless agreed otherwise in writing by the Supplier’s financial controller or managing director;
+(a) within 28 days of the date of the invoice unless agreed otherwise in writing by the Publisher’s financial controller or managing director;

-(b) in full and in cleared funds to a bank account nominated in writing by the Supplier; and (c) time for payment shall be of the essence of the Contract.
+(b) in full and in cleared funds to a bank account nominated in writing by the Publisher; and

 12.3 All amounts payable are exclusive of amounts in respect of value added tax chargeable from time to time (VAT).

-12.4 If the Advertiser fails to make any payment due to the Supplier under the Contract by the due date for payment, then the Customer shall pay interest on the overdue amount at the rate of 3% per annum above the Bank of England’s base rate from time to time.
-Such interest shall accrue on a daily basis from the due date until actual payment of the overdue amount, whether before or after judgment.
-The Customer shall pay the interest together with the overdue amount.
+12.4 If the Advertiser fails to make any payment due to the Publisher under the Contract by the due date for payment, then the Advertiser shall pay interest on the overdue amount at the rate of 3% per annum above the Bank of England’s base rate from time to time.
+Such interest shall accrue on a daily basis from the due date of payment, until actual payment of the overdue amount, whether before or after judgment.
+The Advertiser shall pay the interest together with the overdue amount.

-12.5 The Customer shall pay all amounts due under the Contract in full without any set-off, counterclaim, deduction or withholding except as required by law.
-The Supplier may, without limiting its other rights or remedies, set off any amount owing to it by the Customer against any amount payable by the Supplier to the Customer.
+12.5 The Advertiser shall pay all amounts due under the Contract in full without any set-off, counterclaim, deduction or withholding except as required by law.
+The Publisher may, without limiting its other rights or remedies, set off any amount owing to it by the Advertiser against any amount payable by the Publisher to the Advertiser.

-13.1 The Advertiser warrants to the Publisher that it is the owner or otherwise authorised user of any Intellectual Rights containing or otherwise affecting, the Advert and shall indemnify from and against all proceedings, claims, demands and any other costs and expenses made or pursued against the Publisher in connection with the Advert, to include, but without prejudice to the generality, any such proceedings, claims, demands or costs and expenses made in respect of Intellectual Property rights, defamation, breach of any statutory enactment, or regulations made there under, or any other matter whatsoever.
+13.1 The Advertiser warrants to the Publisher that it is the owner, or authorised user, of any/all Intellectual Property rights containing or otherwise affecting the Advert, and shall indemnify the Publisher from and against all proceedings, claims, demands and any other costs and expenses made or pursued against the Publisher, in connection with the Advert, to include, but without prejudice to the generality, any such proceedings, claims, demands or costs and expenses made in respect of any/all Intellectual Property rights, defamation, breach of any statutory enactment, or regulations made there under, or any other matter whatsoever.

-13.2 The Advertiser warrants that the goods or services advertised complies with all statutory and common law requirements applicable thereto from time to time and the Advertiser shall indemnify the Publisher against any costs, claims, demands and expenses in relation or respect of any infringement thereof.
+13.2 The Advertiser warrants that the goods and/or services advertised comply with all statutory and common law requirements applicable thereto from time to time, and the Advertiser shall indemnify the Publisher against any costs, claims, demands and expenses in relation to, or in respect of, any infringement thereof.